Over time, you may begin to notice where your way of leading feels effortful—

 Not because you are trying to change,

-but because you are no longer holding yourself in the same way.
+but because you are no longer organizing yourself around performance.

 There is no fixed structure to the work.